Nicodemus

 being maintained by the National Park Service.

-There is a Nicodemus Homecoming event is hosted each year
+A Nicodemus Homecoming event is hosted each year on the

 Visitor Center located inside the Nicodemus Township Hall